United States Federal Online Sports Betting Legislation

 First, that’s not quite true.
 There is one state that had something in common with Nevada: Delaware.
 While no other state offered legal sports betting until 2018, Delaware featured parlays of three or more NFL games.
 Still, Nevada was entirely on its own in offering full-scale sports betting.

 When Congress voted PASPA into law, there was a clause which gave states that operated casinos a one-year window during which they could pass legislation to allow sports betting.
-Many states, especially ones like New Jersey with an existing gambling infrastructure, rued the day they failed take advantage of the carve out – for the next 25 years.
+None did, and many would go on to rue this missed opportunity over the next 25 years.

-Nevertheless, 17 years after PASPA, the battle for online sports betting in the US began.
+Nevertheless, 17 years after PASPA, the battle for online sports betting in the U.S. began anew.
 In 2009, Senator Ray Lesniak rallied support to question the constitutionality of PASPA.
 In 2011, a constitutional amendment that would allow sports betting in New Jersey was given the thumbs up by 64% of voters.
 Soon after, Lesniak introduced the Sports Wagering Act, the first step toward fully legalized NJ sports betting.

-In 2012, New Jersey lawmakers approved the Sports Wagering Act, which Governor Chris Christie signed into law.
-Progress stalled, however, when the the NFL, MLB, NBA, NHL and the NCAA sued Christie and New Jersey in order to prevent legalized sports betting.
+In 2012, NJ lawmakers approved the Sports Wagering Act, which Governor Chris Christie signed into law.
+Progress stalled, however, when the NFL, MLB, NBA, NHL and the NCAA sued Christie and NJ in order to prevent legalized sports betting.

 2013 was a bad year for the fight against PASPA.
 A judge ruled in favor of the leagues, and PASPA was upheld.
 Every appeal yielded the same result, and the Supreme Court of the United States refused to hear the case.

-In 2014, Christie switched tactics by proposing to end New Jersey’s self-imposed ban on sports betting.
+In 2014, Christie switched tactics by proposing to end the self-imposed ban on sports betting outright.
 Christie claimed that because there would be no regulation by the state, it didn’t violate PASPA.
-He introduced and signed the bill, and by October, 2016, New Jersey casinos began preparing to launch sportsbooks.
+He introduced and signed the bill, and by October, 2016, casinos began preparing to launch sportsbooks.

-When the professional sport leagues didn’t back down, New Jersey’s Sports Wagering Act was denied a second time by both the US District Court and Third Circuit Court.
-In a surprising and encouraging move, SCOTUS agreed to hear the case – a massive turning point for New Jersey, and for online sports betting in the US.
+When the professional sport leagues didn’t back down, NJ’s Sports Wagering Act was denied a second time by both the US District Court and Third Circuit Court.
+In a surprising and encouraging move, SCOTUS agreed to hear the case – a massive turning point for online sports betting in the US.

 On December 4, 2017, oral arguments were heard in the officially named Murphy vs. NCAA case.
 By all accounts, the hearings went extremely well for the pro-sports betting side, and optimism swelled.
 In May 2018, SCOTUS announced a 6-3 win for Murphy and New Jersey, striking down PASPA once and for all, and paving the way for legal online sports betting in the United States.